THE 2014 BUDDLEJA GARDEN CALENDAR

 Lo and Behold Red Chip, also called Miss Molly

-Flutterby Lavender is another new semi-dwarf cultivar that is part of a a series of fifteen new Buddleja (see the Podaras Hybrids in the menu).
+Flutterby Lavender is another new semi-dwarf cultivar that is part of a a series of fifteen new Buddleja (see the Podaras Hybrids Page).
 It has also flowered early and claimed to be near-sterile; it's a hybrid of B. davidii and B. alternifolia, although there is little evidence for the latter species' genes.
 I have to say that the colour is unremarkable.
 I can't yet comment on the growth habit but it is described as forming a compact bush about 1.2 metres (4 ft.) in height and spread.

 Morning Mist (syn.
 Silver Anniversary) normally flowers late summer but this year's mild winter (and my forgetting to prune it) has allowed it to have a few flowers earlier in the year.
 It is a hybrid of B. crispa and B. loricata, both these species are in flower now.
 This is an opportunity to compare the flowers of Morning Mist and B. loricata: they have very similar flowers but, as with the leaves, Morning Mist's are much softer; the scents are similar, but whereas B. loricata has a clean citrus scent with some spice Morning Mist has a much more heavily spiced aroma over the citrus scent.
 The main contribution from B. crispa in the hybrid is the very soft felted grey foliage.